Year 6 Students moving into Year 7

 Request agreed:

-If the request is agreed the application will be considered for the year group requested and ranked alongside any other applications.
+If the request is agreed the application will be considered for the year group requested and ranked alongside any other applications in accordance with the oversubscription criteria for the school.
 There is no guarantee that a place will be offered at the preferred school.
 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
 This right does not apply if they are offered a place at the school but it is not in their preferred age group.

 Request refused: